Artificial Intelligence Governance for New Zealand Technology Companies

 How long does it take to get governance-ready for enterprise sales?

-For most NZ tech companies, the initial governance documentation package takes 6-8 weeks.
-This covers Privacy Act compliance assessment, core AI governance policies, procurement questionnaire responses, and customer-facing transparency documentation.
+For most NZ technology organisations, the initial documentation package takes 6-8 weeks.
+This covers Privacy Act 2020 compliance assessment, core AI governance policies, procurement questionnaire responses, and customer-facing transparency documentation.
 ISO 42001 readiness adds another 3-4 months depending on existing maturity.
-Full ISO 42001 certification typically takes 6-12 months from starting the readiness process.
-We recommend starting with the enterprise documentation package to unblock immediate deals while pursuing certification in parallel.
+Full certification typically takes 6-12 months from starting the readiness process.
+We recommend starting with the enterprise documentation package to unblock immediate deals while pursuing certification in parallel, balancing speed with thoroughness.

 AI Governance for NZ Technology Companies

-Book a 30-minute assessment to identify which governance gaps are costing you contracts.
-We will map your AI product against Privacy Act requirements, enterprise procurement expectations, and ISO 42001 readiness -- then build a practical plan to close the gaps.
+Book a 30-minute assessment to identify which governance gaps are costing your business contracts.
+We will map your AI product against Privacy Act 2020 requirements, enterprise procurement expectations, ISO 42001 readiness, Public Service AI Framework alignment, and OECD AI Principles compliance for international markets.
+We will then build a practical strategy to close the gaps.